Best Beaches in Dominican Republic

 The east end of the beach offers the most facilities, with umbrellas and sun loungers for hire.
 Swim, snorkel or kayak in the clear shallow waters that stretch out to a natural coral reef.
 Water sport concession stands dot the beach.

-Visit for a day or stay longer at the beachfront Barcelo Capella Beach Resort or at the nearby Playa Real Resort on Playa Juan Dolio.
+Visit for a day or stay longer at the beachfront Barcelo Capella Beach Resort or at the nearby Playa Real Resort.

-Playa Villas del Mar sits in the Juan Dolio region at the centre of a 7.5km-long stretch of white-sand beaches that indent the shoreline around 55km east of Santo Domingo and just a 20-minute drive east of Boca Chica.
+Playa Barcelo Capella sits in the Juan Dolio region at the centre of a 7.5km-long stretch of white-sand beaches that indent the shoreline around 55km east of Santo Domingo and just a 20-minute drive east of Boca Chica.

-Latest update Dominican Republic honeymoon destination: 28 March, 2017
+Latest update Dominican Republic top beaches: 2 August, 2017